cncf/toc/process/project_proposals.md

 . * If a TOC member steps forward to support the project as a sponsor and determines the Graduation DD document is finalized, the TOC member kicks off two week period of time for public comment on the TOC mailing list
    * Please avoid contacting TOC members individually to serve as project sponsor.
    * The email should contain a link to the proposal pull request and graduation DD document.
-   * All TAGs, end users, TOC members, and community members are welcome to comment at this time on the mailing list.
+   * All TAGs, adopters, TOC members, and community members are welcome to comment at this time on the mailing list.
    * Historically, projects have done a TOC presentation as part of the graduation process.
 The TOC has gotten rid of the presentation requirement.
 * If the TOC does not sponsor the project to move forward at that time, they will provide feedback to the project and the PR will be closed.
 * If the Graduation DD document is not finalized, the TOC sponsor will begin the process to refresh the existing DD document and begin the public comment process.